 It was made very clear from the start that Manuel and Pinar wanted this to be our project (the volunteers) just as much as it was theirs.
 We were encouraged to do whatever we were enthusiastic about and given a heap of flexibility to determine our best way of working, our schedule and role distribution.

 Joining the team at Trogir, I was blessed to have two volunteers there convince me that the underwater world is at its finest at 6 am sharp.
 I was humbled by how right they were.
-Hence, we chose to start our mornings at this time, snorkelling and identifying species near our anchorage.
+Hence, we chose to start our mornings at this time, snorkeling and identifying species near our anchorage.
 We would remember these, photograph them and record our findings back on the boat.
 Later on in the day would follow our seagrass transects, designed to give an overview of the extent of seagrass habitats at each location.
 A typical day would usually end with some data admin and light discussions on how today’s findings differed from those of the last anchorage.

 I myself do not stem from a marine biology background.
 So, as you may be able to imagine, I returned to the boat the first day with a shockingly low amount of observations.
-I am however grateful (in a way) for this lack of initial knowledge, as without it I would not have realised how steep the learning curve really was.
+I am however grateful (in a way) for this lack of initial knowledge, as without it I would not have realized how steep the learning curve really was.
 After every outing, I knew more species, grew more confident in identifying these and was on the whole that much more excited to get back in the water.
 While certain species were more abundant (while of course still exciting), it was sightings such as the fried egg jellyfish, cuttlefish or seahorses that were most thrilling.

 Part of the research into marine plastics is notating sightings of these while out on the water.
 Having to look out for any sign of plastic at all times makes this issue suddenly appear a whole lot more pressing.
 What was interesting to see, and have pointed out to me, was the interaction between wind direction, ocean dynamics and the amount of plastic that would drift past on a given day.
 It was insights like this that provided a better context for the observations we were making, allowing us to notice certain correlations that were not so obvious beforehand.